iterative/katacoda-scenarios/get-started/params-metrics-plots/04-add-evaluation-stage.md

 # Add evaluation stage

-After adding the parameters to the pipeline, we want to see the effects these parameters have in performance of the model.
+After adding the parameters to the pipeline, we want to see the effects of these parameters in performance.

 In order to evaluate the resulting model's performance, we use:

 `project/src/evaluate.py`{{open}}